Thermal design power: Calculation

-Alternatives
+Multiple TDPs

 TDP specifications for some processors may allow them to work under multiple different power levels, depending on the usage scenario, available cooling capacities and desired power consumption.
 Technologies that provide such variable TDPs include Intel's configurable TDP (cTDP) and scenario design power (SDP), and AMD's TDP power cap.

 Configurable TDP (cTDP), also known as programmable TDP or TDP power cap, is an operating mode of later generations of Intel mobile processors (as of January 2014) and AMD processors (as of June 2012) that allows adjustments in their TDP values.
 By modifying the processor behavior and its performance levels, power consumption of a processor can be changed altering its TDP at the same time.
 That way, a processor can operate at higher or lower performance levels, depending on the available cooling capacities and desired power consumption.

-Intel processors that support cTDP provide three operating modes:
+cTDP typically provide (but are not limited to) three operating modes: